lyteword/chspurgeon-tod/volume-7/psalm-146.md

 **Verse 4.** *He returneth to his earth.* The earth—the dust—is *"his."*

-1\.It is *"his"* as that from which he was made: he turns back to what he was, Ge 3:19.
+1\.
+It is *"his"* as that from which he was made: he turns back to what he was, Ge 3:19.
 "Dust thou art, and unto dust shalt thou return."

-2\.The earth—the dust—the grave is *"his",* and it is his home—the place where he will abide.
+2\.
+The earth—the dust—the grave is *"his",* and it is his home—the place where he will abide.

-3\.It is *"his"* as it is the only property which he has in reversion.
+3\.
+It is *"his"* as it is the only property which he has in reversion.
 All that a man—a prince, a nobleman, a monarch, a millionaire—will soon have will be his grave, his few feet of earth. *That* will be his by light of possession, by the fact that for the time being he will occupy it, and not another man!
 But that, too, may soon become another man's grave, so that even there he is a tenant only for a time; he has no permanent possession *even of a grave.* — *Albert Barnes.*

 **Verse 4.** *His breath goeth forth.* There is the death's head, the mortality of man indeed, that a breath is as much as his being is worth.
 Our soul, that *spiraculum vitarum* (breath of lives), the Lord inspired it, not into Adam's eye, or ear, or mouth, but into his nostrils, which may show to man his imbecility, *cujus anima in naribus,* whose soul is in his nostrils, and depends upon a breath, as it were; for the very soul must away if but breath expires; soul and breath go forth together.
 Now hear this, all ye people, ponder it high and low; your castle is built upon the very air, the subsistence is in your nostrils, in a breath that is gone in the twinkling of an eye.
 Wherefore David maketh a question, saying, "Lord, what is man?"
 He answereth himself also: "Man is a vanishing shadow" (Ps 144:3-4), a shadow of smoke, or the dream of a shadow rather, as the poet speaketh.
 Blessed therefore are the poor in spirit; this advantage have all afflicted ones, that they have checks enough to call them home, and make them see they be but men.
 The curtain of honour, profit, or pleasure, hard it is and rare to draw aside when it is spread over us: "man in honour understandeth not" (Ps 49:20).
 To great ones therefore be it spoken; the Psalm intends it of very princes: *"His breath goeth forth."* See we now the continuity, *exit, "it goeth"* as if it were now presently in its passage: showing this, that *Homo vivens continue moritur,* that life is a continued death; our candle lightens, consumes, and dies: as in the passing of an hourglass, every minute some sand faileth, and the glass once turned, no creature can intreat the sands to stay, but they continue to fall till all are gone: so is our life, it shortens and dies every minute, and we cannot beg a minute of time back, and that which we call death is but the termination, or consummation of it.— *Thomas Williamson; in a Sermon, entitled, "A Comfortable Meditation of Humane Frailtie and Divine Mercie",* 1630.